 Here are some questions you might have...

 You can use dried or fresh herbs, but keep in mind that dried herbs are about 3 times more potent than fresh herbs.
 Use garlic, shallots, or replace either with garlic powder or onion powder.
-Sugar cuts the acidity a bit and adds a nice counterbalance, but it's optional.
+Sugar cuts the acidity a bit and adds a nice counterbalance.
+Optional, but recommended.

 Recipe